This article was updated on October 23, 2020.

 We use electrical gadgets every day, and there are applicable, high-voltage safety standards for designers to follow to help confirm that the gadgets that they design operate as expected from a safety perspective.
-Texas Instruments Inc. (TI) takes great care to produce components that meet component-level safety requirements of these standards.
+TI takes great care to produce components that meet component-level safety requirements of these standards.

 Today, electrical equipment manufacturers use digital isolators for a variety of reasons, including safety and data integrity.
 If functional (non-safety) insulation is necessary, then the manufacturer’s main concern is proper functioning of the equipment.
 On the other hand, if protecting against potential electric shock hazard is a requirement, many end equipment OEMs use third party, independent regulatory compliance certification approvals including consideration for basic, double or reinforced insulation.
 Today, many end equipment designers frequently use digital isolators or semiconductor components with integrated isolation to provide the required level of insulation.